-Niacinamide, also known as nicotinamide, is a form of vitamin B3 found mainly in grains, meats and fruits - we've pictured a selection above.
-So we take it continuously through food, which is necessary, because it can not be formed by the body itself.
+Niacinamide, also known as nicotinamide, is a form of vitamin B3 that is mainly found in cereals, meat and fruits - we have shown a selection above.
+So we take it continuously through food, which is necessary because it cannot be produced by the body itself.

-Niacinamide does a lot for our organism: it is involved in all vital metabolic processes and supports, for example, the brain, the health of the pancreas and the joints.
+Niacinamide does a lot for our organism: it is involved in all vital metabolic processes and supports, for example, the brain, pancreas health and joints.

 Vitamin power for your skin

 It is similarly versatile in terms of our skin metabolism: First of all, it protects your skin from water loss.
 This is because it supports the skin in the formation of ceramides and cholesterols.
 These are two essential components of the epidermis that help it bind water.

 At the same time, niacinamide promotes the formation of collagen and thus significantly accelerates skin renewal.
 This puts it in the best company with retinol or fruit acids, which have a similar effect on the skin.
 This is why niacinamide complements many cosmetic formulations or skin care routines so excellently.